 The answer is yes, you can screw things into RV walls.
 However, there are a few things to keep in mind to protect the RV walls.

 Second, be aware of where the studs are in the RV walls.
-It’s important to screw into a stud whenever possible, as this will provide the most support for whatever you’re mounting.
+It’s essential to screw into a stud whenever possible, as this will provide the most support for whatever you’re mounting.
 The best way to hang heavy things on RV walls is using studs.
-If you can’t find a stud in the area you need to place the TV, we recommend you learn How to Mount a TV on the Wall Without Studs by following the link to our article before trying to attach things to a wall with no studs.
+If you can’t find a stud in the area where you need to place the TV, we recommend you learn How to Mount a TV on the Wall Without Studs by following the link to our article before trying to attach things to a wall with no studs.